 If you want to take part in their weekly auction of watches, you can find it here.

-Established in 1878 Fellows have done a lot to change with the times.
-One often hears from traders in watches, jewlery and antiques that one of the major issues right now, isn’t finding customers but finding good affordable stock.
+Established in 1878 Fellows has done a lot to change with the times.
+One often hears from traders in watches, jewellery antiques that one of the major issues right now isn’t finding customers but finding good affordable stock.
 With three auctions a week, with hundreds of lots, Fellows certainly has a lot of stock to browse.
 They will also sell at auction for you.

-Fellows is both online and traditional.
-Based in Birmingham you can go and see the goods and bid in person, or if you like, you can bid online and have all items delivered to you.
-They are a great examples of a very old business changing with the times.
-They have up coming auctions for jewellery, watches, pawnbrokers lots and more.
+Fellows is both online traditional.
+Based in Birmingham, you can go see the goods bid in person, or if you like, you can bid online have all items delivered to you.
+They are great examples of a very old business changing with the times.
+They have upcoming auctions for jewellery, watches, pawnbrokers lots more.
 They also have zero bid fee charge.

 Ebid – for sellers

-Many of our readers are in the trade, selling as well as buying watches, jewellery, art, gold, diamonds and other things.
-A lot of selling platforms such as EBAY itself, end up charging the seller almost 15% by the time it is sold.
-This makes selling low cost items, un-economical and also makes the items more expensive for the buyers.
+Many of our readers are in the trade, selling as well as buying watches, jewellery, art, gold, diamonds other things.
+A lot of selling platforms, such as eBay itself, end up charging the seller almost 15% by the time it is sold.
+This makes selling low-cost items, uneconomical also makes the items more expensive for the buyers.

 In an aggressive move to expansion, ebid, now offers a great deal for sellers.
-For only £69.00 you can register as a seller plus and list any item with a zero percent fee.
-This is great for sellers with a tight profit margin as most jewelery has, It is also great for any items sold at lower cost on a regular basis.
+For only £69.00 you can register as a seller plus list any item with a zero per cent fee.
+This is great for sellers with a tight profit margin, as most jewellery has, It is also great for any items sold at a lower cost on a regular basis.

 If you buy at an auction, we also offer auction payments.